enercoop/enda/README.md

 **enda** is a Python package that provides tools to manipulate **timeseries** data in conjunction with **contracts** data for analysis and **forecasts**.

-Its main goal is to help [Rescoop.eu](https://www.rescoop.eu/) build various applications, such as short-term electricity load and production forecasts, specifically for the [RescoopVPP](https://www.rescoopvpp.eu/) project.
-Hence some tools in this package perform TSO (transmission network operator) and DNO (distribution network operator) data wrangling for several European countries, as well as weather data.
+Its main goal is to help [Rescoop.eu](https://www.rescoop.eu/) members build various applications, such as short-term electricity load and production forecasts, specifically for the [RescoopVPP](https://www.rescoopvpp.eu/) project.
+Hence some tools in this package perform TSO (transmission network operator) and DNO (distribution network operator) data wrangling as well as weather data management. enda is mainly developed by [Enercoop](https://www.enercoop.fr/).

 ## Main Features
 Here are some things **enda** does well: